formbricks/formbricks/kamal/README.md

     This should now run successfully & exit with 0.

-6. Generate an Access Token for your Image Registry (DockerHub, GHCR, etc.) & add it to your environment variables (.env file).
+6. Generate a Classic Personal Access Token for `container:write` & `container:read` for your Image Registry (DockerHub, GHCR, etc.) & add it to your environment variables (.env file).
 Also update the Registry details in the `deploy.yml`.

 7. If your SSH user is a non-root user, run the below command to add the user to the docker group: